-Robert Graham, MD, and Benjamin Szerlip, DO, and the team at Austin Shoulder Institute in Austin, Cedar Park and Round Rock, Texas are skilled in shoulder fracture care options, including both surgical and nonsurgical treatment approaches aimed at stabilizing and repairing damaged joints while improving joint function, strength, and stability.
+Robert Graham, MD, and the team at Austin Shoulder Institute in Austin, Texas are skilled in shoulder fracture care options, including both surgical and nonsurgical treatment approaches aimed at stabilizing and repairing damaged joints while improving joint function, strength, and stability.
 If you’re looking for an orthopedic shoulder specialist, call Austin Shoulder Institute or make an appointment online today.

 What are the common causes of shoulder fractures?